Running back: Fullback

 In most modern college and professional football schemes, fullbacks (FB) carry the ball infrequently, instead using their stronger physiques as primary "lead blockers".
 On most running plays, the fullback leads the halfback, attempting to block potential tacklers before they reach the ball carrier.

 When fullbacks are called upon to carry the ball, the situation typically calls for gaining a short amount of yardage, such as scoring from the goal line, as the fullback can use his bulkiness to avoid being tackled early.
 While fullbacks do act as an eligible receiver, most plays call for the fullback to remain in the backfield and block any defensive players who make it past the offensive line, a skill referred to as "blitz pickup".
 Fullbacks are technically running backs, but today the term "running back" is usually used in referring to the halfback or tailback.
 Although modern fullbacks are rarely used as ball carriers, in previous offensive schemes fullbacks would be the designated ball carriers.

 In high school football, where player sizes vary greatly, fullbacks are still frequently used as ball carriers.
 In high school and college offenses, the triple option scheme uses the fullback as a primary ball carrier.
 The fullback plays a unique role by establishing an inside running threat on every play.
 College teams such as Georgia Tech and Air Force have employed the triple option scheme.

 While in years past the fullback lined up on the field for almost every offensive play, teams often opt to replace the fullback with an additional wide receiver or a tight end in modern football.
 Fullbacks in the National Football League today rarely carry or catch the ball, since they are used almost exclusively as blockers.
-Fullbacks are also still used occasionally as rushers on plays when a short gain is needed for a first-down or touchdown or to surprise the defense since they are usually not expecting a full back to run or catch the ball.
-In the past, fullbacks could even be a team's features back, using their larger size and strength as a "power rusher" to dominate the ground game.
+Fullbacks are also still used occasionally as rushers on plays when a short gain is needed for a first-down or touchdown or to surprise the defense since they are usually not expecting a fullback to run or catch the ball.
+In the past, fullbacks could even be a team's featured back, using their larger size and strength as a "power rusher" to dominate the ground game.
 Pro Football Hall of Fame members Jim Brown, Marion Motley, Franco Harris, John Riggins, and Larry Csonka were fullbacks.